Film and television adaptations of video games: United States

 The 1982 American animated series Pac-Man, based on a 1980 Japanese video game of the same name, is claimed to be the earliest adaptation of a video game.

 The 1982 animated series Pac-Man, based on a video game of the same name, is claimed to be the first adaptation of a video game.
 The 1983 anthology series Saturday Supercade was the second to adapt from video games, produced for Saturday mornings by Ruby-Spears Productions, consisting of four 11-minute segments based on various arcade video games including Frogger, Donkey Kong, and Donkey Kong Jr..
 In 1984, it was followed by two different adaptations from video games released at the same year: a fantasy animated miniseries Dragon's Lair by Ruby-Spears Productions, based on the 1983 LaserDisc video game of the same name, and a sci-fi action animated miniseries Pole Position by DIC Enterprises and MK Company, loosely based on the 1982 arcade racing video game series of the same name by Namco.
 The latter made its first time for an adaptation of a video game to win an Emmy Award.

 Nintendo is responsible for adapting popular NES games into several animated series started in the 1980s.

 After the video game crash of 1983 and its introduction of Nintendo Entertainment System (NES) in the United States in 1985, animated television adaptations of Nintendo video games became more popular in the late-1980s.
 The Legend of Zelda's first fully adaptation at that time was the animated serial of the same name, loosely follows the two NES Zelda games (the original The Legend of Zelda and The Adventure of Link), from the animated series The Super Mario Bros.
 Super Show!, mixing settings and characters from those games with original creations.
 The success of the animated series led to expand more spin-offs of Mario television series including a partially lost variety show King Koopa’s Kool Kartoons, which was nominated as Best Children/Youth Program for the Los Angeles Emmy Awards.

-The 1991 animated television series Super Mario World served as the last American series adapted from the Mario video game series in the 1990s.
+The 1991 animated television series Super Mario World served as the last American series adapted from the Mario video game series.